AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/delegate-approval-requests.md

  <li>Can approve and reject&nbsp;new approval requests that are received during a specified time period</li>
  <li>Is granted View access to objects that are awaiting approval<br><note type="note">
    &nbsp;The
-   <em>Adobe Workfront administrator</em> can restrict users from accessing certain object types.&nbsp;When a user does not have access to an object type and an approval of that type is delegated to the user, the user does not have View access to the object.
+   <span>Adobe Workfront administrator</span> can restrict users from accessing certain object types.&nbsp;When a user does not have access to an object type and an approval of that type is delegated to the user, the user does not have View access to the object.
 However, the user can still approve or reject approval requests from the
    <span class="bold">Home</span> page, as described in
    <a href="../../review-and-approve-work/manage-approvals/approving-work.md" class="MCXref xref">Approving work in Adobe Workfront</a>.
    <br>For example, User A belongs to Group A. The
-   <em>Workfront administrator</em> has restricted the access rights of Group A so that users in this group cannot view tasks within
+   <span>Workfront administrator</span> has restricted the access rights of Group A so that users in this group cannot view tasks within
-   <em>Workfront</em>.
+   <span>Workfront</span>.
 If a task approval request is delegated to User A, User A cannot view the task that the approval is associated with.
 However, User A can approve or reject the approval request from the Home page.
-  </note> For information about how the <em>Workfront administrator</em> can restrict access to object types within Setup, see&nbsp;<a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.&nbsp;</li>
+  </note> For information about how the <span>Workfront administrator</span> can restrict access to object types within Setup, see&nbsp;<a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.&nbsp;</li>
 </ul>

 After the approval delegation stops or is canceled, the user designated as the approver: